9 Ways to Increase Attendance for your Live Membership Calls

 Use tools like Canva to create a template image for your live sessions, and then ensure you’re sharing them on your Facebook page, Twitter feed, Instagram and wherever else you maintain a presence.

-Capitalize on the latest trend of short video content seen on channels like Snapchat, Instagram Stories and – more recently – Facebook Messenger in order to give people behind the scenes glimpses of you preparing for your live calls, or even giving a snippet of you during the sessions themselves.
+Capitalize on the trend of short video “story” content seen on channels like Snapchat and Instagram Stories in order to give people behind the scenes glimpses of you preparing for your live calls, or even giving a snippet of you during the sessions themselves.

 Add a countdown timer to your website